 Long-term inflationary forces

 All of this to say, consumers are undeniably facing rising inflation right now.
 But, many of these pressures are temporary.
-While inflation may be elevated over the next few months, it’s likely to run only moderately above 2% over the next few years.
-This is a bit higher than we’ve experienced in recent years, but it’s not truly high.
-Over the long run, there remains more downward pressure.
-This suggests that sustaining 2% inflation could be a challenge.
-As such, it’s little wonder why central bankers, the world’s leading experts on the subject, are largely unfazed by the prospect of too much inflation.
+While inflation may remain elevated over the next few months, it’s likely to run only moderately above 2% over the next few years.
+This is a bit higher than we’ve experienced in recent years, but it’s not truly problematic.
+Over the long run, there are significant downward pressures.
+As such, it’s little wonder why central bankers, the world’s leading experts on the subject, are largely unfazed by the risk of structurally high inflation even as they acknowledge that high inflation has been more persistent than they had initially envisioned.

 How can investors mitigate the risks associated with higher inflation?